aubreyrjones/lemon-py/README.md

 definition into a standalone parser.
 The resulting lexer+parser has has no external dependencies (including on this project or any Python code) and is suitable for use as a submodule in other projects.
 You can just ship it, `import` it, and run `parse()`.
 C++ users might like to read more about how to [include the parser in a native project.](#C)

 lemon-py parsers output a uniformly-typed parse tree of `ParseNode` objects.
-All productions are identified by a string name, and all terminal values are returned by string as well--no type conversions are applied inside of the parser module.
+All nonterminals are identified by a string name, and all terminal values are returned by string as well--no type conversions are applied inside of the parser module.
 One standout feature, available in both Python and C++, is (dependency-free) GraphViz `dot`